MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 With the regional design in place, Contoso is ready to consider a network strategy.
 It needs to think about how the on-premises datacenter and Azure connect and communicate with each other, and how to design the network infrastructure in Azure.
 Specifically, Contoso needs to:

-- **Plan hybrid network connectivity.** Figure out how it's going to connect networks across on-premises and Azure.
+- **Plan hybrid network connectivity.** Determine how it's going to connect networks across on-premises and Azure.
 - **Design an Azure network infrastructure.** Decide how it will deploy networks over regions.
 How will networks communicate within the same region and across regions?
 - **Design and set up Azure networks.** Set up Azure networks and subnets, and decide what will reside in them.